louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Explain the terms: Virus, Worm, Trojan Horse and discuss their corresponding protection measures

 ###What does the term "authentication" mean in cryptography and why is authentication needed?

+Authentication is given a message you can guarentee the sender, the time the message was sent and that it was unmodified in transer.

+###What is a MAC (Message Authentication Code)?

+A MAC is a _method of message authenication_.
+A MAC _is computed from a message through use of a secret key_.
+If the message was subject to an attack, the MAC has a high probability to not match the message anymore.
+The MAC can also be _checked by someone else who knows the secret key_.

-What is a MAC (Message Authentication Code)?
-Explain the main idea for producing a MAC using a hash function.
+###Explain the main idea for producing a MAC using a hash function.
 (HMAC algorithms)( You do not need to know the exact formula for HMAC ).

-Explain why this method satisfies the requirements of a MAC.
-Discuss methods of authenticating the time when a message was sent.
+###Explain why HMAC method satisfies the requirements of a MAC.

+###Discuss methods of authenticating the time when a message was sent.

+Authenticating time proves the time that a message was sent at.
+Methods of doing this are:

+__Timestamping__: The time or date is included in the message before the whole is authenticated (e.g. PGP signatures include time). _This can also be done by a trusted third party._

+__Challenge/Repsonse__: A party sends the other a nonce (random number) to which the other party should send the same number nack in an authenticated way, preventing replay.

 ###Discuss several methods that can be used by an unauthorised person to obtain the password of a computer system.
 Discuss possible methods to protect against these attacks (10 marks)